Pat-Laub/approxbayescomp/README.md

 Our main dependencies are joblib, numba, numpy, and scipy.
 The package also uses psutil, matplotlib, fastprogress, and hilbertcurve, though in most cases these can be commented out if it were necessary.

-P.S.
-I have a rough start at a C++ version of this package at the [cppabc](https://github.com/Pat-Laub/cppabc) repository.
+Pat has a rough start at a C++ version of this package at the [cppabc](https://github.com/Pat-Laub/cppabc) repository.
-It only handles the specific Geometric-Exponential random sums case, though if you are interested in collaborating to expand this, let me know!
+It only handles the specific Geometric-Exponential random sums case, though if you are interested in collaborating to expand this, let him know!